 You automatically begin at operator level when you start the software.
-Supervisors need to enter a password to gain access to supervisor-only functions.
-(Go to Admin > Access Level to enter the supervisor password.)
+Supervisors need to enter a password to gain access to supervisor-only functions (see 6.2.3 Access Level for instructions).
 If a supervisor does not interact with the software for more than 10 minutes at any one time, the access level automatically reverts to operator.
+The instrument requires and forces passwords to be changed every 90 days and the previous 10 passwords cannot be reused.